wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

  </div>
 </div>

-{% include note.html content="This section explains how to send traces and spans, however, you won’t see span-level RED metrics by default if you use a Sender SDK. " %}

-Follow the steps given below to configure your application to send span level RED metrics to Wavefront.
+When you use a Sender SDK, you won’t see span-level RED metrics by default.
+This section explains how to send span-level RED metrics.

 1. [Prepare to send data via the Wavefront proxy](#to-prepare-a-wavefront-proxy).
 1. Configure your application to send data via the Wavefront Proxy.
 See the SDK’s README file for details.